FA16-06/homework/specification/index.md

       * The power cord MUST be easily manged.
       	* The device MAY have storage for the power cord.
         * The power cord MAY be non-removable.
-	* The device MUST be sturdy.
+	* The device MUST be durable.
   	* The device MUST be able to support loads up to 50lbs.
     * The device MUST be able to function after a liquid is spilled on it.
     	* The device MAY NOT properly receive input with a liquid on the surface.